siconos/siconos/Front-End/doc/python/modules/Kernel/Simulation.rst

    simulation.insertIntegrator(OSI)

-In the Moreau-Jean time-stepping scheme, the unilateral constraints, after being reformulated in terms of velocity, lead at each time step to nonsmooth optimization problems.
-In the case of a bouncing ball without friction (a constraint space with one dimension), the problem is a linear complementarity problem (LCP):
+In the Moreau-Jean time-stepping scheme, the unilateral constraints, after being reformulated at the velocity level, lead at each timestep to nonsmooth optimization problems.
+In our case, it is a linear complementarity problem (LCP):

 .. testcode::

    lcp = LCP()

-This one step nonsmooth problem object carry the default settings for the LCP solver, which may be modified.
+The default solver for LCP is Lemke.
 As the one step integrator object, it needs to be attached to the simulation:

 .. testcode::